gleizerowicz/ThousandServers/infrastructure/readme.md

    * Set instance count to 4 in [app.yml](02_Automated/app.yml)
    * **Do not commit/push**
    * Use [AWS console](https://console.aws.amazon.com/console/home?region=us-east-1) to update existing stack in us-east-1
+   * Update ThousandServersAuto stack with app.yml, change InstanceCount parameter to 4 on the console page
    * Show cloudformation changeset before updating the stack
    * Browse to us-east-1 ELB (use the stack output)